uchicago-urban-labs/urban-etl/manual.md

 ### `table.extract(datasource, datatype='')`

-+ This function will override the existing data in the table if called.
++ If called outside of the initialization, this function will override the existing data in the table if called.
 Currently supported file types are listed above.
   If edited to include more, please make sure to add above and to the SUPPORTED global in the code.
  + `datasource` should be a file or database object
  + `datatype` isn't always necessary; Urban ETL will do its best to figure out what kind of datasource has been entered.
 Accepted file types are listed above.